-Mega Man 8 was ported a year later to the ill-fated Sega Saturn — with some different music and nostalgic visits from Cut Man and Wood Man — making it the first multiplatform Mega Man game…but that was it for the numbered games.
+Mega Man 8 was ported the next year to the ill-fated Sega Saturn — with some different music and nostalgic visits from Cut Man and Wood Man — making it the first multiplatform Mega Man game…but that was it for the numbered games.
 Mega Man & Bass, one more classic-style platformer, was released in 1998 for the Super Famicom in Japan only.
 It wouldn’t be localized until 2002 — as a port to the Gameboy Advance — so small was the demand for another entry in the series.
 Reports are that it sold well, but evidently not well enough for Capcom to invest resources in another sequel.

 The classic series was essentially dead.
 Mega Man X was still going strong — 1997 would see the first PlayStation installment with Mega Man X4, a game that did far better at demonstrating the ability of its own series to survive another generation — but the eternal clash between Doctors Light and Wily was brought to an unceremonious, unmourned non-conclusion.

 Once Capcom’s cash cow, Mega Man was quietly retired.
 Yesterday’s hero saw the world move on without him.
 And the children and gamers that grew up with him, loving him, helping him…probably didn’t even realize he was gone.